vnijs/radiant/dev/base/tools/help/manage.md

-> Manage the data available in the Radiant app.
-Load data into memory, Save data to disk, or Remove a dataset from memory
+> Manage data and state: Load data into Radiant, Save data to disk, Remove a dataset from memory, or Save/Load the full state of the app

 #### Load data

 The best way to get data in and out of Radiant (and R) is to use the R-data format (rda).
 These are binary files that can be stored compactly and that can be read into R quickly.
 Choose the rda radio button and click 'Choose files' to locate the file you want to load from your computer.

 You can load data from Excel in two ways.
 First, you can save data from Excel to a csv format and then, in Radiant, choose the .csv radio button.
 Most likely you will have a header row in the csv file for variable names.
 If the data are not comma separated you can choose a semicolon or tab separated format.
 Then click 'Choose file' and locate the csv file you created in Excel on your computer.

 Alternatively, you can select and copy the data in Excel using CTRL-C (or CMD-C on mac), go to Radiant, choose the clipboard radio-button, and then click the 'Paste data' button.
 This is a short-cut that can be convenient for smaller datasets that are cleanly formatted.
 If the data is not transferred cleanly to Radiant try saving the data to a csv format and loading it into Radiant as described above.